 Nanoleaf’s lighted wall panels were designed for just this purpose.
 With their low lumen output, and dazzling array of shapes and colors, these panels are perfect for relaxing at the end of the day, jazzing up your entertainment system, or simply giving you some mood lighting for a romantic dinner.

-Alternative smart lights for lighting a room
+Alternative Smart Light Bulb for lighting a room

 If Nanoleaf is a bit out of your price range, or you rather smart home lighting that can also do double-duty as general and ambient lighting, no problem – there are alternatives to using their lights for your smart home.